Understanding Zinc Density in kg/m³: Key Considerations for Industrial Applications

 6. Other Custom Alloys:

-Custom zinc alloys are often developed for specialized applications by adding elements like lead, bismuth, or silver to improve specific properties such as machinability, corrosion resistance, or electrical conductivity.
+Custom zinc alloys are often developed for specialized applications, and elements like lead, bismuth, or silver are added to improve specific properties such as machinability, corrosion resistance, or electrical conductivity.

 What Are the Physical Properties of Zinc Alloys?